cemakpolat/iot-simulated-devices/modbussim/README.md

 ## Modbus Master and Slave Simulator Implementation
-This project provides an implementation for modbus master and slave with
+This project provides an implementation for modbus master and slave, and a docker-compose version.